Eschatologue/CM_wiki/docs/character-creation/classes.md

 ### :material-book:{ .lg .middle } Wizard

+*Main article: [Wizard]*

-:   *"Wizards master the arcane by specialising in individual schools of magic, combining ancient spells with modern research."*
+> *"Wizards master the arcane by specialising in individual schools of magic, combining ancient spells with modern research."*

-:   **Wizards** were arcane spellcasters that learned to practice the Art through research and learning.
+**Wizards** were arcane spellcasters that learned to practice the Art through research and learning.
 They drew upon the Weave through a broad range of magical spells and abilities learned through years of practice and training.
 Through the spells they prepared and memorized, powerful wizards could take control over a battlefield, commanding fire and lightning as easily as others wielded sword and shield.
 They could learn and perform intricate rituals of arcane power that drew in entities from across the multiverse or peer into future potentialities that have not yet come to pass.

-**Arcance Tradition**
+**Arcance Tradition ^2nd-level^**

 <div class="grid cards" markdown>